sayidh/blog/_posts/2018-12-07-cosmos-a-spacetime-odyssey.md

 > the elements in your body heavier than hydrogen and helium,
 > came from long-dead stars.

+## PART II

 > A culture will ask itself: "Where did I come from?"
 > It is a very important question for the humans.
 > Because if we don't know where we came from, we don't know who we are.
 > For thousands of years the origin of our world it was matter for religion scholar, not scientists.
 > There is different between science and religion,
-> they are looing at world in different way, they ask different question.
+> they are looking at world in different way, they ask different question.
 > Science is asking how things happen, what's process.
 > While religion is asking, as I think is different, interest question:
 > Why things happen?
 Is something going on.
 Some meaning of purpose in the world.
 > Religion and science have been uneasy companions.
 > If only because they seem motivated by same quest for truth.

+## PART III

 > Recognize the very molecules that make up your body
-> The atoms that construct molecules, atraceable
+> The atoms that construct molecules, traceable
 > to the crucibles that were once to center of high mass star
 > and exploded there chemically enrich goods in the galaxy
 > enriching the pristine gas clouds